DataDog/hiring-engineers/answers.md

   $ sudo service datadog-agent restart
 ```

-_Notes from [documentation](https://docs.datadoghq.com/developers/agent_checks/#configuration): For Agent 6, `min_collection_interval` must be added at an instance level, and can be configured individually for each instance._
+_Notes from [documentation](https://docs.datadoghq.com/developers/agent_checks/#configuration) I found of interest after the change: For Agent 6, `min_collection_interval` must be added at an instance level, and can be configured individually for each instance._

 _The default is 0 which means it’s collected at the same interval as the rest of the integrations on that Agent.
 If the value is set to 30, it does not mean that the metric is collected every 30 seconds, but rather that it could be collected as often as every 30 seconds._